HKPSolutions/backend-docs/docs/team/dev_workflow_notes.md

 7. Test your APIs with `serverless invoke local` to catch any syntax and/or webpack errors that might cause fail deployment with SEED.

 8. After you successfully deploy your service with SEED, go to AWS console -> API gateway to find the URL of your build.
-Test it with Postman. **(NOTE: now SEED is not deploying newly added services)**
+Test it with Postman. **(NOTE: now SEED is not deploying newly added services, ask Caleb to deploy it manually if needed.)**

 ## Testing